Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Does a home warranty cover HVAC replacement?

-Yes, most home warranties will cover HVAC replacement when a repair is deemed economically impractical — for example, when repair costs approach the value of the system itself, or when parts are no longer available.
-However, the payout is subject to your plan's per-system coverage limit, which ranges from $1,000 to $6,500 depending on the provider.
+Yes, most home warranties will cover HVAC replacement when a repair is deemed economically impractical, for example when repair costs approach the value of the system itself, or when parts are no longer available.
+The payout is subject to your plan's per-system coverage limit, which ranges from $1,000 to $5,000 for most major providers in 2026.
 Some companies also apply age-based depreciation, meaning your actual payout toward a new unit may be less than the full replacement cost.
 Always review your contract's replacement clause before purchasing a plan.

 Does a home warranty cover air conditioning refrigerant recharge?

 Refrigerant coverage depends heavily on the provider and plan tier.
-Base plans from most companies either exclude refrigerant or cap it at a low dollar amount, while premium plans — such as American Home Shield's ShieldPlatinum — include unlimited refrigerant recharges.
-Companies like Choice Home Warranty and Liberty Home Guard include refrigerant up to their plan limits.
-With the EPA's shift to A2L refrigerants in 2025–2026, confirm that your provider covers newer refrigerant types, as these may require specially certified technicians.
+Base plans from most companies either cap refrigerant at a low per-pound amount (American Home Shield uses about $10/lb on ShieldSilver and ShieldGold) or include it within the overall HVAC cap.
+Premium plans like American Home Shield's ShieldPlatinum include unlimited refrigerant.
+With the EPA's shift to A2L refrigerants in 2026, confirm that your provider covers newer R-32 or R-454B systems, as these require specially certified technicians.

 Will a home warranty cover an old HVAC system?

 Some companies will, and some won't.
-Most providers set age thresholds of 10 to 15 years, after which coverage may be reduced, deprecated, or excluded entirely.
-However, certain providers — particularly those marketing to older homes — offer coverage with no age restrictions, sometimes up to $5,000 per system.
-If your HVAC system is older, look for plans that explicitly state no age cap, and be prepared to show proof of regular maintenance to avoid claim denials.
+Most providers set age thresholds of 10 to 15 years, after which coverage may be reduced, depreciated, or excluded entirely.
+American Home Shield is frequently cited as not setting strict age limits on covered systems, making it a top pick for older homes.
+If your HVAC system is older, look for plans that explicitly state no age cap, and be prepared to show proof of regular maintenance.

 Is ductwork covered by a home warranty?

 Yes, ductwork is included in most comprehensive home warranty plans.
 Covered duct issues typically include leaks, breaks, blockages, and failures in centrally ducted ventilation systems.
-However, ductwork coverage is not universal — some budget plans exclude it or require a separate add-on.
+Ductwork coverage is not universal though, since some budget plans exclude it or require a separate add-on.
 Always check the specific plan contract to confirm ductwork is listed as a covered item before enrolling.

 Do home warranties require HVAC maintenance to keep coverage valid?

 Yes, virtually all home warranty providers require that you maintain your HVAC system to remain eligible for claims.
-Neglecting routine maintenance — such as skipping filter changes or going years without a professional tune-up — is one of the most common grounds for claim denial.
-Most providers recommend monthly filter replacements and annual professional servicing.
+Skipping filter changes or going years without a professional tune-up is one of the most common grounds for claim denial.
+Most providers recommend monthly filter replacements and annual professional servicing by a licensed technician.
 Keep documentation of all HVAC maintenance work performed, as this can protect your claim if a provider disputes eligibility.

 Compare Home Warranty Options in Ohio